tdwg/website/conferences/2026/visa-information/index.md

 ## Travel requirements for entering Norway

-[Check if you need a visa to visit Norway](https://www.udi.no/en/want-to-apply/visit-and-holiday/visitors-visa-to-norway/?).
-If you do, please follow the instructions under “Attend a cultural event or visit an organization” you will need an [invitation letter](https://www.udi.no/en/word-definitions/invitation-for-a-visitors-visa-/#link-10679).
+[Check if you need a visa to visit Norway](https://www.udi.no/en/want-to-apply/visit-and-holiday/visitors-visa-to-norway/?){:target="_blank"}.
+If you do, please follow the instructions under “Attend a cultural event or visit an organization”.

 ## Invitation letter

-If you need an  invitation letter please request it by emailing [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org).
-Make sure you provide the information below as part of you request:
+If you need an [invitation letter](https://www.udi.no/en/word-definitions/invitation-for-a-visitors-visa-/#link-10679){:target="_blank"}, please request it by emailing [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org).
+Make sure you provide the information below as part of your request:

 * Email address used to register for TDWG 2026
-* Name as it appears in your passport
+* Full name as it appears in your passport
 * Passport number
 * Country issuing passport
 * Gender (sex)